Domination, fibrations and splitting: Domination and fibrations

 We only give a sketch of the proof, and direct the reader to \cite{eagles2024internality} for more details.

-\begin{proof}[Proof sketch] The $g_i$ and $h_j$ of the theorem give, by applying the chain rule, a map to the generic type of the system:
+\begin{proof}[Proof sketch] The $g_i$ of the theorem give, by applying the chain rule, a map to the generic type of the system:

-where the last line depends on whether we are in case (1) or (2).
-The generic type of such a system is always $\calC$-internal of $U$-rank $k$.
+where each line depends on whether we are in Case A. or B. The generic type of such a system is always $\calC$-internal of $U$-rank $k$.
 By similar methods as in the proof of \cite[Theorem 3.10]{eagles2024internality} (see also Lemma 3.1 in the same article), we see that if $f : p \rightarrow f(p)$ is an $F$-definable map to some $\calC$-internal type $f(p)$, then $f(p)$ has a definable map to the generic type of a system of that form.
 This yields the result. \end{proof}

 This theorem gives us the Lascar rank of the $\calC$-reduction of $p$.
 As a corollary of Theorem \ref{theo: dom-as-red}, we obtain that the generic type of the constants appears in the domination decomposition of $p$ with a Morley power of $k$.